 You may think your popcorn ceiling is a bit dated… or you may think it’s downright ugly.
 Scraping popcorn ceilings is a common DIY project.
-I urge you to step back a minute and gather some information before you take this project on in your home.
+Before you try to take it on, we would urge you to step back a minute, and gather some information before you take on this project.

+Popcorn ceilings can contain hidden dangers.
 Asbestos is a very common component of acoustic ceiling texture, more commonly known as popcorn ceilings.
-Simply DIY projects, or even contractor led renovations, can release asbestos fibers into your home if not handled properly.
+Simple DIY projects and contractor led renovations can release asbestos fibers into your home, if not handled properly.

 Your risk of exposure increases dramatically if the building material crumbles or becomes deteriorated.
 Unfortunately, popcorn ceilings are not the most durable and are prone to flaking and falling.